Back to all lessons

 By the end, you should be able to say:

-• Summarize the idea behind skip-gram training
+• Summarize the intuition behind skip-gram training without getting lost in implementation details

 Think about this first